software-mansion/scarb/website/docs/extensions/testing.md

 It enables advanced testing of [Starknet](https://www.starknet.io/) contracts, including fuzz testing, forking the network state, setting-up a specific contract state in your tests, and many more.

-In order to tell `scarb test` to use Starknet Foundry as the test runner testing in your project, define the following
+In order to tell `scarb test` to use Starknet Foundry as the test runner testing in your project, define the following:
-script:

 ```toml filename="Scarb.toml"
 [scripts]